What Is Autophagy and Is It Good For Me?

 Similar to the keto diet, focus on eating healthy fats to trigger autophagy.
 When you change your diet like this, your body will burn these fats for a healthier, more robust energy, versus those sugar-converting carbs that give us quick and crashing energy.

-You can even activate the power of autophagy while you sleep by getting at least 7 – 9 hours each night.
+You can even activate the power of autophagy while you sleep by getting at least 7 – 9 hours each night (also make sure you’re drinking enough water (8, 8 oz glasses per day).

 How often should I trigger autophagy?